-- Assignments: 15% There will be about five assignments handed out with a two week deadline each.
+- 2 scheduled Quizzes 10% There will be two quizzes within a lecture slot (55 min).
+These are "closed notes" quizzes with equations provided, and should serve to keep you up to date with revision and to spread the overall grade a bit more over the semester. - Assignments: 15% There will be about five-six assignments handed out with a two week deadline each.
 I expect you to form teams of 3-4 students and stick in these teams for the semester.
 Hand in only one solution per team.
 The TA is instructed to give full marks for any serious attempt at a given question of the assignment, even if the result is wrong.
 This is to discourage copying and encourage doing it yourself.
-Additionally however the TA is asked to deduct marks for messy presentation and blatant copying.
-These assignments are intended as your primary means of learning the essential course material, please do all of them diligently. - Numerics component of assignments: Moderns science almost always necessitates the heavy use of computers.
-Most assignments will contain a numerics component, to be done using XMDS.
-I will provide a tool and template package that you have to only minorly edit.
-See notes on numerics assignments online. - Mid-Sem exam: 30% - Final exam: 40% The exams will try to test understanding of the essential physics concepts taught, not maths.
-For guidance regarding what are the most important concepts look at the quizzes and assignments.
-All exams will be designed to give a significant advantage to those students that solved all assignments by themselves.
+However, the TA is asked to deduct marks for messy presentation and blatant copying from anywhere.
+Submit your final assignment solution via email to the TA.
+All has to be integrated in a single file, e.g. .pdf.
+This may be a good opportunity to learn LaTex and nicely typeset your solution, but handwritten and good-quality scanned/photographed is fine too. - Numerics component of assignments: Modern science almost always necessitates the heavy use of computers.
+Most assignments will contain a numerics component, to be done using XMDS, please see infosheet provided.
+Please try to install the package on at least one computer in your team, otherwise installations are available in the CC computer pool.
+Contact the TA if there are installation problems.
+For each assignment, I will provide a template code package that you have to only minorly edit.
+See notes on numerics assignments online.
+No prior experience of either programming or xmds should be required. - Flipped classroom and tutorials: In each weeks, we will convert one of the days as announced into a tutorial or TA class by flipping the classroom.
+That means that that session's lecture material is provided as recording only (or has been covered in the other two sessions already) and instead we meet in studio-AIR for a tutorial or TA class alternatingly every other week.
+In the TA class I will expect YOU to present your assignment solutions and in the tutorial you shall discuss within your team and other teams on simple questions designed to get the main concepts across. - TA class and tutorial attendance: 5% These will be compulsory.
+When attendance is less than 60% the marks for this component are 0, and for more than 90% they are 100.
+In between they are as per fractional attendance. - Mid-sem exam 30 %, Final exam: 40 % The exam will try to test understanding of the essential physics concepts taught, not maths.
+For guidance regarding what are the most important concepts look at the quizzes, assignments and tutorials.
+All exams will be designed to give a significant advantage to those students that solved all assignments by themselves within their team.
+Exams will be closed book, all required equations provided on the question paper.